ardatan/graphql-tools/README.md

-# A GraphQL proxy that uses graphql-js
+# A neat GraphQL server in JavaScript

-MVP for a GraphQL proxy.
-Initially nothing more than a GraphQL server.
+MVP for a GraphQL server that makes the developers' life easier.

-This GraphQL proxy is built on
+This GraphQL server is built on
-* express
 * graphql-js
-* graphql-shorthand-parser

 ## How to use:

-Apollo-proxy takes two inputs:
+Apollo-server takes three inputs:
 1. A GraphQL schema in shorthand format
-1. One or more javascript code files that define resolve functions
+1. One or more javascript code files that defines resolve functions
+1. One or more javascript code files that define data loaders

 An example of a valid GraphQL shorthand input:
 ```